Houston Personal Injury Attorney

 Compensation in Personal Injury Cases

-- Medical expenses, such as doctor visits and hospital bills
+- Past medical expenses, such as doctor visits and hospital bills

 - Pain and suffering